-- 1. This report represents The Bahamas' fourth follow-up report and is an analysis of The Bahamas' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
+- 1. This report represents The Bahamas' fifth follow-up report and is an analysis of The Bahamas' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
 The third round Mutual Evaluation Report of the Bahamas was adopted by the CFATF Council of Ministers in November 2007 in Costa Rica.
-At the Plenary/Council Meeting in the Curacao, Netherlands Antilles, (October 2009), The Bahamas was asked to report on its progress at the November 2011 Plenary/Council Meeting.
-Based on the review of actions taken by The Bahamas to meet the recommendations made by the Examiners a recommendation would be made as to whether The Bahamas would remain in expedited follow-up or be placed in regular follow-up. - 2.
+At the Plenary/Council Meeting in the Venezuela, (November 2011), The Bahamas was asked to report on its progress at November 2012 Plenary/Council Meeting.
+Based on the review of actions taken by The Bahamas to meet the recommendations made by the Examiners a recommendation would be made as to whether The Bahamas would remain in regular follow-up. - 2.
 The Bahamas received ratings of PC or NC on eight (8) of the sixteen (16) Core and Key Recommendations as follows: